Athabasca-Wabasca

-Athabasca-Wabasca was a provincial electoral district in Alberta mandated to return a single member to the Legislative Assembly of Alberta using first-past-the-post balloting from 1993 to 2004.
+Athabasca-Wabasca was a provincial electoral district in Alberta, Canada, mandated to return a single member to the Legislative Assembly of Alberta using first-past-the-post balloting from 1993 to 2004.

-Electoral district history
+District history

 The riding was created in 1993 when the district of Fort McMurray shrank to encompass the northern Alberta city.
-Athabasca-Wabasca completely covered the same boundaries except for the city of Fort McMurray.
+Athabasca-Wabasca completely covered the same boundaries except for Fort McMurray.
 The riding was abolished in the 2004 electoral boundary re-distribution when the district of Fort McMurray merged and formed Fort McMurray-Wood Buffalo.
 The south part of the riding became part of Athabasca-Redwater.

 The riding encompassed most of the extreme north east part of the province.